peelstnac/COMB/README.md

 > Packet sniffing made easy.

 ## What is COMB?
-COMB is a packet sniffer that can stream sniffing data to a central dashboard, making it easier to manage different systems.
+COMB is a packet sniffer that can stream sniffing data to a central dashboard, making it easier to manage multiple systems.
 As of now, COMB is functional, but in it's early phase of development (see issues).

 ## Table of Contents
 * [Building](#building)